310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% bubble Madara frown %}
 That’s ‘cause it has nothing to do with you… You Kanzaki folks have a special standpoint, independent from any hierarchy within the faith.

 You’re watchdogs of religion, sent by the government of those times.
-The remnants of samurai on standby, having been ordered to slice off God if the religion or God themself ever causes harm to the government.
+The remnants of samurai on standby, who were ordered to slice off God if the religion or God themself ever causes harm to the government.

 The reason for your existence and your household’s history is entirely different from us, the Mikejimas, who’ve been designated as the caretakers of God from the very beginning, and have been assigned this duty within the religion.
 {% endbubble %}